An Excerpt from active measures: part ii

 “Here!”

-The pilot brought them down in a desolate field of rocks.
-The wings were sheared off in the initial impact and the fuselage had been thrown forward, tumbling uncontrollably until it came to rest as the mangled wreck before him.
-In the moonlight, Taghavi could see the surrounding wasteland—miles of rocking oil derricks, and gas flares blooming in the distance.
-He wondered for a moment if he actually had died and gone to hell.
-Then Hadi cried out again.
+The pilot had brought them down in a desolate field of rocks.
+The initial impact sheared off the wings and threw the fuselage forward, tumbling uncontrollably until coming to rest as the mangled wreck before him.
+In the moonlight, Taghavi could see the surrounding wasteland—miles of rocking oil derricks and gas flares blooming in the distance.
+He wondered for a moment if he was actually dead and in hell.

-“We’re here!”
+Then Hadi cried out, “We’re here!”

 Taghavi felt relieved, even hopeful.

-The SUVs all stopped.
+The SUVs stopped.
 Men stepped out.

 Hadi went to speak to them, but then something startled him.
 He recoiled, swiftly pulled up his Browning, and squeezed the trigger twice.

-One of the men fell, but others rattled back a quick burst of gun fire.
+One of the men fell, but others rattled back a quick burst of gunfire.

 Hadi staggered backward, dropped, and was still.

-Then they started walking, patiently, toward Taghavi.
+Then they began walking, patiently, toward Taghavi.

-Zamanian just whimpered.
+Zamanian whimpered.

 He heard footsteps climbing into the wreckage, softly, moving closer to him, and stopped.